Luke Raley Player Props: Rays vs. Orioles

 Luke Raley At The Plate

-- Raley has picked up a hit in 30 of 54 games this season, with multiple hits 13 times.

-- He has homered in 18.5% of his games this season, and 6.5% of his trips to the dish.

-- Raley has driven home a run in 17 games this season (31.5%), including more than one RBI in 13.0% of his games and producing three or more of his team's runs on three occasions..
+- Raley has driven in a run in 17 games this year (30.9%), including seven games with more than one RBI (12.7%).
+He has also driven home three or more of his team's runs in three contests.

-- He has scored in 44.4% of his games this season, with more than one run scored in 18.5%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.